lauradauzat/Kindle-Notion-Integration/README.md

 To use the app

 - Upload your current MyClippings.txt file (available in your Kindle -> Documents folder)
 - Load the project
 - Open a terminal on the project
+- NPM Install
 - NPM Start